srevinsaju/caramwel/README.rst

 This is a parser for MediaWiki's (MW) syntax.
 It's goal is to transform wikitext into an abstract syntax tree (AST) and then render this AST into various formats such as plain text and HTML.

+It is an original work by Peter Potrowl and his mentor Erik Rose achieved during the Google Summer of Code 2011.

 Requirements
 ============

 This parser relies on Pijnu.
-While the original Pijnu is available at: https://github.com/peter17/pijnu, this fork relies on changes from https://github.com/nickburlett/pijnu
-Do not use the version from http://spir.wikidot.com, which is outdated.
+You must install the latest version of Pijnu, available at: https://github.com/peter17/pijnu Do not use the version from http://spir.wikidot.com, which is outdated.